7 elements for building a successful strategy

 Quality: What we do, we do well

-To achieve goals, it is not only practical to have instructions but also to know where you stand and what your own strengths, weaknesses, opportunities, and risks are.
-This is exactly the task of SWOT analysis.
-It systematically illuminates the areas.
-This works best with as many members of the company as possible, so that any not so obvious weaknesses or strengths can be better identified.
+To achieve goals, it is not only useful to have instructions, but also to know where you stand and what your strengths, weaknesses, opportunities and threats are.
+This is what a SWOT analysis does.
+It systematically highlights the areas.
+The best way to do this is with as many members of the business as possible, so that any less obvious strengths or weaknesses can be better identified.

-Strengths – Here you describe your own strengths.
+- Strengths – This is where you describe your own strengths.
 For example, where you are better than the competition, what advantages you have, etc.

-Weaknesses – Here you can find out which weaknesses exist in the company.
-For example disadvantages, problems, stumbling blocks, etc.
+- Weaknesses – Here you can find out what weaknesses exist in the company.
+For example, disadvantages, problems, stumbling blocks, etc.

-Opportunities – What are the possible opportunities on the market and where are the possibilities for development.
+- Opportunities – What opportunities are there in the marketplace and where are there opportunities for development.

-Threats – What dangers can arise on the market and what should be watched out for.
+- Threats – What are the threats in the market and what should you be aware of?

-After you have intensively dealt with your vision, your mission, and your SWOT analysis, you should also set goals.
-In this document, you try to describe in 3-5 statements how you want to achieve your vision.
-The plans are briefly formulated so that they are comprehensible.
-This step also helps to look realistically at how far the vision is realistic or unrealistic.
+Now that you have looked closely at your vision, mission and SWOT analysis, it is time to set goals.
+In this document, try to describe in 3-5 statements how you want to achieve your vision.
+Keep your plans short so that they are easy to understand.
+This step will also help you to see how realistic or unrealistic your vision is.

-Based on the long-term objectives set out in point 5, it is advisable to abstract them on an annual basis.
-What do we need to achieve this year to achieve our long-term goals?
-What is the desired progress this year?
+Based on the long-term goals set out in point 5, it is advisable to abstract them on an annual basis.
+What do we need to achieve this year to reach our long-term goals?
+What progress do we want to make this year?

 Specific – Simple, clearly defined, and relevant objectives